mynameisrufus/devski/README.md

 ### Install

-Using boxen make sure you have dnsmasq and nginx running.
+You will need [boxen](http://boxen.github.com/) installed with dnsmasq and nginx running.

+Then clone the devski repo to your home directory:

 ```shell
 git clone git@github.com:mynameisrufus/devski.git ~/.devski